Permit to collect firewood from roadsides

 - select the towns around which you intend to collect firewood

-- take your documents to any of our Customer Service Centres and pay the fee
+- take your documents to any of our Customer and Library Service Centres and pay the fee

 There are permit conditions that must be adhered to — see Permit Application for Firewood Collection Form below.

 To find an approved collection area near you, use our interactive Pozi map.

 Roadside firewood collection can be found under the emergency management heading.